hpsaturn/cube_led_8x8x6_ws2812/README.md

 # Cube LED 8x8x6

-Implementation of Cube with the ESP32 and WS2812 LED panels.
+Implementation of a LED Cube with the ESP32 and WS2812 LED panels.

 <table>
 	<tr>